Vietnam.vn - Nền tảng quảng bá Việt Nam

 One of the solutions to attract vocational students is that schools must really focus on investing in training quality and flexibly changing teaching methods.

 Master Nguyen Dang Ly also believes that it is very important to integrate careers into the primary and secondary school curriculum to help students become aware of careers from a young age.
-"Currently, secondary and high schools also have career guidance hours, but they are not yet effective, so this integration is absolutely necessary; because career guidance requires a long-term process and is done step by step.
-A few lessons and a few discussions with students will not be able to achieve the goals of career guidance and streaming," said Master Ly.
+"Currently, secondary and high schools also have career guidance hours, but they are not yet effective, so this integration is absolutely necessary; because career guidance needs a long-term process and is done step by step.
+A few lessons, a few discussions with students will not be able to achieve the goals of career guidance and streaming," said Master Ly.

-One of the solutions to attract vocational students, according to Master Phan Thi Le Thu, Vice Principal of Vien Dong College (HCMC), is that vocational schools must really focus on investing in training quality and flexibly changing teaching methods.
+One of the solutions to attract vocational students, according to Master Phan Thi Le Thu, Vice Principal of Vien Dong College (HCMC), is that vocational schools must really focus on investing in training quality and flexibly change teaching methods.

 The rate of good and excellent students proactively choosing vocational training is increasing.

-Dr. Pham Huu Loc said that currently, Ly Tu Trong College has about 3,000 high school graduates enrolling in vocational training.
+Dr. Pham Huu Loc said that currently, Ly Tu Trong College has about more than 3,000 junior high school graduates enrolling in vocational training.
 "Among them, there are many good and excellent students who can completely pass the public 10th grade, but because they have good career orientation and love vocational training, they proactively registered right after completing 9th grade.
 Many of them are children of business leaders," Dr. Loc informed.

 Source: https://thanhnien.vn/giam-cang-thang-thi-lop-10-dung-de-vao-truong-nghe-la-giai-phap-cuoi-cung-185240620222752083.htm